VlachosGroup/openmkm/docs/input.md

-1. **reactor**: This node specifies the reactor parameters such as its type, dimensions, operational mode, catalyst size, state (temperature and pressure) etc. Sensitivity analysis is also specified in this node.
+1. **reactor**: This node specifies the reactor parameters such as its type, dimensions, operational mode, catalyst size, state (temperature and pressure) etc.

-2. **simulation**: This node specifies the simulation parameters including those supplied to numerical solvers such as simulation time, stepping options for advancing (time for CSTR & batch, and distance for PFR), solver tolerances etc.
+2. **simulation**: This node specifies the simulation parameters including those supplied to numerical solvers such as simulation time, stepping options for advancing (time for CSTR & batch, and distance for PFR), solver tolerances etc. Sensitivity analysis is also specified under this node.

 3. **phases**: OpenMKM expects 1 or 3 types of phases.
 For purely gas phase mechanism, a gas phase has to be specified.
 For heterogeneous reactions, two